spatialnimbios/testcases/Applications/MinCDE/README.md

 Copy Numbers (from Shih et al 2002 EMBO J) have minDT=2000 proteins, and E=1400 monomers.
 Since E is active as a homodimer (Huang et al), the simulated copy numbers would then be 700.
 The ratio of minDT:E is then 2.857.

 # Actual Initial concentrations used that maintain the same ratio of 1000:350 minDT:E.
-Within the cylinder used (h=4um, R=0.5um), this corresponds to 4730 copies of minDT and 1655 copies of E.
+Within the cylinder used (h=4um, R=0.5um), we simulated 4730 copies of minDT and 1655 copies of E.
+For Virtual Cell, both minDT and E were initially uniform throughout the Volume.
+This is the simplest initialization, although it is not what Huang et al did: In Huang et al, in Figure 2, there is a spatial gradient even at time zero.
+In Kerr et al, PNAS 2006 (MCell), the also initialized with a gradient.
+Both of those simulations used 4000 minDT and 1400 E, which is 2.1143uM and 0.74uM, respectively.

 1. minDD: 0